Chapter 5: Intelligent Mechanisms — Physical Intelligence

 Reconfigurable Passive Joints

-Kopicki et al. proposed joints that reconfigure under external force, then lock via tendon tension — achieving variable configuration without dedicated VSA hardware.
+Kopicki et al. [2025, IEEE RA-L, arXiv:2501.16006] proposed RP-joints (reconfigurable passive joints) that reconfigure under external force, then lock via tendon tension — achieving variable configuration without dedicated VSA hardware.
+The two-stage "shape-select → lock" approach reports 80% success on IKEA objects and 87% on YCB datasets using single-example learning.

 5.3 Active Surfaces: Belt- and Roller-Based Continuous Contact Manipulation